BarakBinyamin/puttputt/README.md

 # puttputt
 A native desktop app example for windows, mac, and linux.
 It's a simple serial client

-Made with a vue frontend & packedged with a nodejs exectuable
+Made with a vue frontend & packaged with a nodejs exectuable

 Tested on x86_64: Ubuntu 20.04, MacOS Monterey, Windows 10